How can a riser recliner improve proper chair sitting posture?

 Purchase a riser recliner made to fit your needs

 Modern lifestyles encourage sitting – so make sure you are sitting healthily and in comfort.
-Adjustamatic riser recliner chairs such as the Blenheim riser recliner chair can offer you effective relief from back pain, get in touch with one of our expert advisors to find out how our made-to-measure chairs can help you.
-You can also check out our riser recliner chair buying guide to help you purchase the perfect recliner chair for you.
+Adjustamatic riser recliner chairs such as the Blenheim riser recliner chair can offer you effective relief from back pain.
+Get in touch with one of our expert advisors to find out how our made-to-measure chairs can help you.
+Just give us a call on 0800 689 9823 (9am-5pm Mon-Fri), or drop us a message.
+We can organise a home visit for you to trial any bed, as well as give you professional and reliable advice.